 After the storm passed by the crew found they couldn’t move out of the inlet.
 So they lightened their load discarding cargo on the beach, including the casket with the statue of the Madonna.
 It is said the dark skinned Madonna chose her own sanctuary as immediately after she was offloaded the ship was able to continue its journey.

 The spectacle continues inside the church with detailed mosaics which illustrate the stations of the cross.
-Each mosaics is an explosion of technicolour, everyone is a life-sized panel and allows you to virtually walk right into biblical times and into Jesus’s life.
-The amazing detail include the clothes, everyday objects and the natural landscape which have been carefully designed and arranged by a skilled set designer.
+Each mosaic is an explosion of technicolour, everyone is a life-sized panel and allows you to virtually walk right into biblical times and into Jesus’s life.
+The amazing detail includes the clothes, everyday objects and the natural landscape which have been carefully designed and arranged by a skilled set designer.

 The icon is small about fifty centimetres it is quite far away yet the exotic elements of its design are obvious.
 This Madonna and child are in the style of an African wood carving, yet the elegant detail of the Madonna’s face and the complex design of her clothing and fine crown suggests the hand of a more refined artist.
 Her clothes are a tangerine colour with golden trimmings and lashings of woven gold inlays to her headdress and cloak.